 A microbiological culture medium must contain:

-- Source of energy (chemicals for chemicals for chemotrophs and lights for phototrophs)
+- Source of energy (chemicals for chemotrophs and lights for phototrophs)

 - Source of electrons to conduct metabolism: inorganic compounds for Lithotrophs and organic compounds for Organotrophs.